opalgeorgii/autoconfiginstaller/README.md

 # autoconfiginstaller
-Installs all the config files to CS:GO folders (video settings, cfg, background, etc).
+Installs all the config files to CS:GO folders (video settings, cfg, background).